Eva-U2/Eva-U2/README.md

 🎓 &nbsp;I'm currently studying Desarrollo web at the University of Avellaneda.\
 🌱 &nbsp;I'm on my way to learning more about fullstack web development, artificial intelligence, and database.\
 ✍️ &nbsp;In my free time, I pursue Graphic Design and APP Development as hobbies/side hustles.\
-💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
+💬 &nbsp;Feel free to contact me to learn more about my technological skills, capabilities or simply see the different jobs I have done.\
 ✉️ &nbsp;You can shoot me an email at richard.demians@gmail.com!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Résumé](https://github.com/Eva-U2) for more details about me.
 I'm open to feedback and suggestions!
 <br>